Two shirts, two shorts, six weeks. Still going strong…

 Cristi and I have been on the road full time about six weeks.
 For nearly every day of that time I’ve been wearing Patagonia Baggies and a Capilene Cool T-Shirt.
 Time for a gear review.

-I got my first pair of Baggies sometime back in the early 1990’s shortly after Life Tools became an authorized Patagonia dealer.
+I got my first pair of Baggies sometime back in the early 1990’s shortly after Life Tools became a Patagonia dealer.
 The baggies replaced an old pair of Sierra Designs shorts that I had more-or-less worn out.
 They ticked all the boxes for a pair of lightweight summer shorts: a couple pockets up front with mesh drains, a snap pocket back, elastic waist with drawcord and mesh brief liner.
 I wore those shorts out, bought another pair, loaned them out, lost them and was Baggie-less for a few years.
 I’m now back in the Baggies game with a couple pair that I picked up over the past couple years.

 My new Baggies are much the same as the originals, with a couple significant changes.
 First, they’re no longer made with cotton.
 When Patagonia made the switch to organic cotton fifteen or so years ago they determined that the cotton content in Baggies would drive the price up too much, so they switched to full synthetic fabric.
 Today, Baggies are made from recycled nylon.

 The other big change is the inseam.
 My old Baggies were short.
 My new Baggies Longs have a 7-inch inseam.

 Truth be told, I have three pairs of Baggies.
 I wanted some throwbacks and I’m of an age where I can wear short shorts if I want to.
 [I can also wear Crocs without irony.
 Who says getting old is a drag?]
 My third pair are Baggies Shorts.
 Inseam is solidly old-school at 5 inches.